uds-lsv/noise-estimation/README.md

 ## Contact & Citations

-For more details, please refer to our publication.
+For more details, please refer to our publication https://arxiv.org/abs/2101.09763.
 If you have any questions or if you run into any issues, feel free to contact us.

 When you work with this dataset, please consider citing us as